AccelByte/justice-adminportal-extension-website/README.md

 showToastNotificationError(errorObject, "Default error message here");
 ```

-In case you run AP extension without AP, this notification will only do console.log
+In case you run this extension without Admin Portal, this notification will only do console.log

 ## Localization